tylerlowrey/FRC-Scouting-App-Old/README.md

 ## Modifying the App

 The app currently provides example forms for both Match and Pit scouting.
-In order to edit these forms you need to modify the match_scouting_form.xml and pit_scouting_form.xml respectively.
+In order to edit these forms you need to modify the `match_scouting_form.xml` and `pit_scouting_form.xml` files respectively.
 These files are located in the `app/src/main/res/raw` folder

 Both forms have examples for every supported form type (Text fields, Text Area fields, Selection/Radio Buttons, Checkboxes, and Dropdowns) .
 Once you have made your changes you can deploy them to your device (using Android Studio) by following these instructions from Google: https://developer.android.com/studio/run/device